 Who is more responsible then, the consumer or the producer?
 When we finally solve this infinite riddle - if we ever do - it will be too late.
 What the world needs now is concerted action among all these stakeholders of climate change.
 After all, they do share the proverbial objective of saving the planet.

 Not everyone comes to this issue/opportunity from the same perspective.
-From the get-go, there are inherent different standpoints between – and among – these stakeholders.
-It is not hard to see how a small-scale peasant from a rural area of India see the allowance of water differently from Coca-Cola Corp.
-In turn, it is fair for a wheat farmer or a powerplant to benefit from more water resources than a family because they are using it for necessary activities.
-But how does this influence the free-flow of, say, rainbow trouts that are at the centre of a local native population’s culture and way of life?
+From the get-go, there are inherent different standpoints between - and among - these stakeholders.
+It is not hard to see how a small-scale peasant from a rural area of India sees the allowance of water differently from Coca-Cola Corp.
+In turn, it is fair for a wheat farmer or a power plant to benefit from more water resources than a family because they are using it for necessary activities.
+But how does this influence the free flow of, say, rainbow trouts that are at the centre of a local native population’s culture and way of life?

 Individuals are distinct from all the previous groups in the sense that they are the first indivisible unit that makes up all the subsequent ones.
 Each individual is also a voter, a professional, a colleague, a member of all these previous bodies and arenas.
 In the end, all social structures - from board game appreciation group to family to company to government - are made up of individuals, where made by individuals, and only exist because enough individuals believe in them.
 All in all, it falls on the shoulders of each citizen-individual-boss.
 Plan A works with all these individuals to empower them in the different circles they act in.
 Visit www.plana.earth to see how your company, NGO or yourself can make use of our platform for climate action.
 You got the power!